 Extended research assistance with librarians who specialize in subject areas is available by appointment.
 A list of librarians and their areas of expertise are listed on the subject librarians page.
 For assistance with digital and hands-on creative projects, the Adobe Studio and Makerspace is located on the 5th floor of Cooper Library and is staffed with experts who can help turn your creative ideas into reality.
-The Scholar's Lab on the 4th floor of Cooper provides support for data visualization, data analysis, and digital research methods.
-And don't forget about the Libraries textbook lending and technology lending programs.
+The Data Visualization Lab on the 4th floor of Cooper provides support for data visualization, data analysis, and digital research methods.
+The Libraries also have textbook lending and technology lending programs.
 Check out the Libraries' web page for upcoming workshops and other events.